fansuregrin/libre-blog/README.md

 ```

 ### Run
-Just run the `libre-blog` executable file in the `build` folder.
+Execute the `libre-blog` file located in the `build` folder:
 ```shell
 cd build
 ./libre-blog
 ```

 ## Acknowledgements
-- Drogon: Provides the possibility to build various types of web application server programs.
+- **Drogon**: Enables the creation of various types of web application server programs.
-- VSCode: Provide an environment for code writing and debugging.
+- **VSCode**: Provides an environment for code writing and debugging.
-- ApiPost: Provide API design and debugging functions.
+- **ApiPost**: Supports API design and debugging.
+- **DataGrip**: Provides a powerful database management tool that simplifies database development and administration.